Moncayo1329/SimpleStorage.sol/README.md

 # SimpleStorage.sol

-Learning how to make doing smart contracts and solidity basics concepts.
+Learning how to code smart contracts and solidity basics concepts.